Zhangyilin-coder/Code-for-Ischemic-Preconditioning-on-Post-Exercise-Injury-Biomarkers-DOMS-and-Endothelial-Function./README.md

 # R Code-for-Protective effects of Ischemic-Preconditioning.
 This repository contains the raw data, code, and all analysis results from the included studies.
 All the informantion was created by Yilin (Email:202310300066@stu.tjus.edu.cn).
+Note: Among the datasets for each outcome measure, only the pre-test values for delayed onset muscle soreness (DOMS) appear as a mixture of available and unavailable versions.
+Therefore, when merging them, the code and data can be used directly.
+To verify whether this assumption is reasonable, please replace all pre-test data in the DOMS dataset with 0 before conducting the analysis.
 # === need package ===
 install.packages("pacman")
 pacman::p_load(